- Commissioner of the Revenue

 You must meet the following qualifications.

-- Residence must be Veteran’s primary residence (proof, such as resident State tax return, may be requested).
+- Residence must be the Veteran's primary residence (proof, such as a resident state tax return, may be requested).

-- Real Estate must be owned and occupied by the disabled veteran or the surviving spouse of a veteran whose death occurred on or after 1/1/2011 (spouse must not be remarried)
+- Real estate must be owned and occupied by the disabled veteran or the surviving spouse of a veteran whose death occurred on or after January 1, 2011 (spouse must not be remarried).

-- Certification letter from the Department of Veterans Affairs showing disability being: (a) 100% service-connected, AND (b) permanent, AND (c) total.
+- Certification letter from the Department of Veterans Affairs showing original date of rated disability being: (a) 100% service-connected, AND (b) permanent, AND (c) total.

-Veterans can contact the Department of Veteran’s Affairs for assistance on the verification of their service connected disability rating.
+Veterans can contact the Virginia Department of Veteran's Affairs for assistance with the verification of their service-connected disability rating.